 Drink em' if you got em' - cannabis infused beer

 There’s nothing like cracking open a cold one on a hot summer’s day or after a long day at work.
 Beer is something that we Canadians drink with pride and is ingrained into our identity.
 Heck – we love it so much we built a beer fridge that opens when we proudly say, “I am Canadian”.
 With the bubbly beverage being such a large staple in our lives, it only makes sense why the industry is booming.
-In just one year alone Canada went from 817 to 995 breweries joining the industry; that’s a 21.8% increase from 2017 to 2018.
+In just one year alone the Canadian beer industry went from 817 to 995 breweries; that’s a 21.8% increase from 2017 to 2018.
 To further instil beer into our Canadian identity, the industry saw a 0.3% increase in domestic beer sales while import sales declined by -3.4%.
 That left the entire industry seeing total beer sales as 85% domestic and 15% imported.

 Recently, the team at Caddle conducted a survey asking 5,632 respondents about the beer purchasing habits.
 Let’s crack open these insights and see how they can contribute to the industry.